gwu-libraries/sfm-ui/about/overview.md

 --------------------
 You can use SFM to collect social media data:

-1. Define and organize collections.
+###Define and organize collections.

 ![collection set page with list of collections]({{ site.github.url }}/images/overview/collection_set_multi.png)

+###Add collections with various harvest types

 ![list of collection harvest types]({{ site.github.url }}/images/overview/collection_types.png)

-2. Add seeds and monitor harvests
+###Add seeds and monitor harvests

 ![list of seeds]({{ site.github.url }}/images/overview/seeds.png)

 ![list of harvests]({{ site.github.url }}/images/overview/harvests.png)

-3. Turn it on.
+###Turn it on.
 SFM will harvest the data on an on-going basis or according to the schedule you specify.

 ![collection turned on]({{ site.github.url }}/images/overview/collection.png)

-To make use of social media data:
+###To make use of social media data:

-*  Export a collection to a spreadsheet.
+Export a collection to a spreadsheet.

 ![export create screen]({{ site.github.url }}/images/overview/export_page.png)

 ![spreadsheet screenshot]({{ site.github.url }}/images/overview/excel.png)

 *  Feed data into your own processing pipeline.
 *  Explore data with Elasticsearch/Logstash/Kibana (ELK).

 ![Kibana]({{ site.github.url }}/images/overview/kibana.png)